glouppe/iaifi-summer-school-2024/lecture/lecture.md

 $$\mathbf{z}\_a = \mathbf{x}\_a, \quad \mathbf{z}\_b = (\mathbf{x}\_b - t(\mathbf{x}\_a)) \odot \exp(-s(\mathbf{x}\_a)),$$

 where $s$ and $t$ are arbitrary neural networks.

-???

-XXX: Rewrite the equations as in NSF.

 ---